Introduction

 These guidelines have been developed by Eika Boligkreditt’s remuneration committee and approved by the board of directors.
 They apply to remuneration, including pay, benefits in kind, pension and insurance plans, and termination payments.
 The guidelines apply to all employees.

-Eika Boligkreditt’s remuneration policy is intended to contribute to securing access for the owner banks to long-term and competitive financing through the issue of covered bonds.
+Eika Boligkreditt’s remuneration policy is intended to help the owner banks secure access to long-term and competitive financing through the issue of covered bonds.

-Eika Boligkreditt’s remuneration policy will be entrenched in the company’s business strategy, and compatible at all times with the company’s risk tolerance and long-term interests as defined in its policy and guidelines for risk management and internal control.
-Eika Boligkreditt gives great emphasis to possessing a remuneration system which is sustainable both in the short term and in a long-term perspective, including the promotion of lasting, inclusive and sustainable economic growth, full employment and decent work for all.
+Eika Boligkreditt’s remuneration policy is entrenched in the company’s business strategy, and is at all times compatible with the company’s risk tolerance and long-term interests, as defined in its policy and guidelines for risk management and internal control.
+Eika Boligkreditt places great emphasis on having remuneration arrangements which are sustainable both in the short term and in a long-term perspective, including the promotion of lasting, inclusive and sustainable economic growth, full employment and decent work for all.

 The remuneration of Eika Boligkreditt’s employees is determined by individual contracts of employment.